Help a man to plant a native forest in Le Tarn.

 A rich and diverse method and a great provider of oxygen!

 The Miyawaki method creates a biodiversity 100 times richer, with trees growing 10 times faster.
-If the 30,000 trees are planted, this forest could, in time, produce 750 tonnes of oxygen each year, i.e. the consumption of 3,000 inhabitants.
+This forest could, in time, produce 750 tonnes of oxygen each year, i.e. the consumption of 3,000 inhabitants.

 Forests provide refuge and food for many species of birds, insects, small mammals, mushrooms, etc. So when a plant species dies out, nearly 30 species of animals can disappear.